Things to Do in Japan in August

 Climate and weather

 Typhoons 🌀 slowly appear with a more or less strong rhythm.
 Weather forecasts are very precise and provide real time information when big storms arrive.
 If needed, transportation can be suspended or undergo detours.
-After these heavy rains ☔️, the weather is quieter and allows visitors to enjoy outside discoveries.
+After these heavy rains ☔️, the weather is quieter and allows visitors to enjoy outdoor discoveries.

 National public holidays

 August has only one unworked public holiday:

 - August 11 -- 山の日 yama no hi, Mountain Day

 Along with the following O-bon period until mid-August, these few days allow summer breaks for Japanese people to go to resort hotels 🏨 and tourist attractions.